YutongJ/YutongJ.github.io/_posts/2022-10-15-parallel-work-on-HPC.md

 ## Life is short but jobs are infinite.

-To avoid waiting for the simulation results forever, it is necessary to learn how parallel computing works in an HPC setting.
+Tired of staring at a blank screen, waiting for your simulation results to materialize?
+Join the club!
+Learning parallel computing on an HPC is like discovering a secret shortcut to faster, more efficient research.
+It’s basically like having a personal time machine for your data.

 <!--more-->

 In the following example, I am trying to conduct 300k simulations using R. However, our HPC only allows 1000 parallel tasks per job-id and 20 jobs at a time.
 So the general idea for parallel working is to write some codes in .bash that can automatically submit jobs for us and for each job, it can span all available resources to perform simulation simultaneously.
 To achieve this goal, I will give out a template for running such large-scale simulations.